Ben-G/Validated/README.md

 Validated provides two further features that might be non-obvious.

-###Validated2
+###Validated2, Validated3

-Using `Validated2` you can create a new type that has two requirements.
-Both need to be verified successfully in order for the type to initialize:
+Using `Validated2` or `Validated3` you can create a new type that has two or three requirements, respectively.
+All requirements need to be verified successfully in order for the type to initialize:

 ```swift
 typealias AllCapsNonEmptyString =